trustedlogin/docs/docs/Connector/envelope-signature-verification.md

 # Envelope Signature Verification

 When a customer grants you support access, TrustedLogin's SaaS hands your Connector an **envelope** — an encrypted blob carrying the bearer identifier your Connector will use to sign the support session into the customer site.
-Your Connector decrypts the envelope, then redirects the support agent into the customer site.
+Your Connector decrypts the envelope and redirects the support agent into the customer site.

 Envelope **signature verification** is the additional check that proves the envelope you're decrypting actually came from TrustedLogin's SaaS and was not tampered with in transit.
 The SaaS signs every envelope with an Ed25519 secret key; your Connector verifies the signature with the matching public key before doing anything with the envelope.